MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/The Walking Castle.md

 This is a simple room dedicated to meditation.
 ## Fifth Floor - Signal Tower
-> Narrow windows look out from this stark stone cham- ber in every direction.
-In the room’s center stands a green crystal atop a stone pillar.
+> Narrow windows look out from this stark stone chamber in every direction.
+In the room’s centre stands a green crystal atop a stone pillar.
 A ladder descends to the floor below.

 In the centre of this room is a Gem of Brightness affixed to the tower.
-This can be used to signal creatures over a mile away.
+The light of this gem can be seen over a mile away.

 ![[04-02 The Walking Castle.jpg]]